TinyCircuits/Thumby-Website/docs/FAQ.md

 * Try a 'full reboot' on your PC.
 It's possible you have some serial device interfering with your ability to communicate with Thumby, such as a USB hub or other peripheral devices, like a mouse.
     * If you are on a Windows OS, Save any open documents, then click on the Windows Start Button, select the power icon, and then choose the Restart option. (not Shut Down).
     * If Linux or Mac, Save any open documents, then hold the computers' power button down for +3 seconds to turn off, then again to turn it back on.
+* **Windows 7** users will need to change or install a serial driver in order to connect to Thumby:
+    1. Plug the Thumby in and turn it on
+    2. Download the latest .exe from this <a href="https://github.com/pbatard/libwdi/releases" target="_blank" alt="install new serial driver for windows 7 operating system">release page</a> and run it
+    3. Select the Thumby in the top most drop-down
+    4. Using the little up/down arrows, switch the driver to 'USB Serial (CDC)'
+    5. Click 'Install Driver'
+        * You might need to unplug and re-plug the Thumby afterwards or reboot your computer
 * Lastly, you can try reloading the most recent firmware version:

     1. Plug Thumby into a computer